pgxtips/crocsoc/README.md

 ## Coverage

+- [ ] tcp connections can be established, tracked and closed
-- [ ] Passes all server tests in the Autobahn Test Suite
+- [ ] passes all server tests in the Autobahn Test Suite